 Students can see the assignment name, the Completion Status (Not Submitted, Submitted, Completed), their Score, the Evaluation status (Not yet evaluated, Feedback: unread, Feedback: read), and the Due Date.
 This allows students to easily locate unfinished assignments, as well as access their scores and view instructor feedback on their work.

-The Evaluate Submission page enables you to evaluate and leave feedback on student submissions.
+The Evaluate Submission page enables you to evaluate and leave feedback on individual and group assignment submissions.
 It contains two main sections: The Submissions List panel and the Evaluation panel.
-Use the Evaluation panel to grade and provide comments on submissions.
+Use the Evaluation panel to grade and provide feedback comments on submissions.

-If you make evaluations directly on the Evaluate Submission page, you can publish feedback immediately or save your feedback as a draft and release it at a later time.
-This enables you to revise and review evaluations, and publish your feedback to multiple students at the same time.
+If you make evaluations directly on the Evaluate Submission page, you can publish evaluation feedback immediately, or save your feedback as a draft and release it at a later time.
+This enables you to revise and review evaluation feedback prior to publishing it, and then publish feedback in bulk.
 You also have the option to retract published feedback if you want to provide an update to past evaluations but only want learners to access your most recent feedback.
 You can also annotate students’ web and plain text file submissions with the HTML Editor and attach those annotations as part of feedback.

 If you download student submissions and leave feedback within the files, you can upload them back to the appropriate assignment so they appear as attachments to each student’s submission evaluation.
 To ensure successful feedback upload and distribution back to learners, do not rename the downloaded files’ names after you enter feedback and save changes.